 Child maltreatment, Family violence, Urban health, Evaluation/Implementation of child maltreatment prevention programs, Examining protective factors for youth exposed to community and family violence

-Co-Director for Research and Development in the National SafeCare Training and Research Center (NSTRC)
+Co-Director of the National SafeCare Training and Research Center (NSTRC)

 Dr. Shannon Self-Brown is a child clinical psychologist and a Professor in the School of Public Health at Georgia State University.
 She serves as Chair of the department of Health Policy and Behavioral Sciences and is the Co-Director of the National SafeCare Training and Research Center (NSTRC).
 NSTRC is housed within the School of Public Health and focuses on the dissemination of SafeCare, an evidence-based parenting program for preventing child physical abuse and neglect.

 Dr. Self-Brown’s research focuses on child maltreatment prevention, behavioral parenting intervention, youth trauma intervention, and implementation science.
 Her research has been funded by NIH, NCTSN, CDC, PCORI, and several foundations.
-Dr. Self-Brown has more than 70 peer-reviewed publications focusing on the impact of youth violence, trauma, and disaster exposure on youth mental health, as well as the implementation of evidence-based behavioral parenting programs and mental health practices for traumatized youth.
-She serves as a grant reviewer for the DOJ, NCTSN, and NIH Dissemination and Implementation Research subcommittee, and as a member of the editorial board for the journal Child Maltreatment.
+Dr. Self-Brown has more than 90 peer-reviewed publications focusing on the impact of youth violence, trauma, and disaster exposure on youth mental health, as well as the implementation of evidence-based behavioral parenting programs and mental health practices for traumatized youth.
+She serves as a grant reviewer for the DOJ, NCTSN, and NIH, and as a member of the editorial board for the journal Child Maltreatment.

 Self-Brown, S., Osborne, M.C., Rostad, W., & Feil, E. (2017).
 A Technology-Mediated Implementation of an Evidence-Based Child Maltreatment Prevention Program.
 Child Maltreatment, 22 (4) 344-353.